What 1st & 10 Means In Football

 First down marker

 The number in the down marker is what down it is.
 For example, if the offense comes onto the field for the first time, it will be 1st and 10.
-Meaning it is first down, and the offense has to travel 10 more yards to get another first down.
+This means it is first down, and the offense has to travel 10 more yards to get another first down.

 The distance marker is marked by two bullseye markers, which stretch exactly 10 yards.
 The distance markers often look like this: